 Being a small town, Hope Mills does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hope Mills is nearly on par with the US average for all cities of 21.84%: 19.82% of adults 25 and older in Hope Mills have a bachelor's degree or advanced degree.
+The population of Hope Mills overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hope Mills, 21.59% have at least a bachelor's degree.

-The per capita income in Hope Mills in 2010 was $21,194, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,776 for a family of four.
+The per capita income in Hope Mills in 2010 was $21,199, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $84,796 for a family of four.
 However, Hope Mills contains both very wealthy and poor people as well.

 Hope Mills is an extremely ethnically-diverse town.
 The people who call Hope Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hope Mills residents report their race to be White, followed by Black or African-American.
-Hope Mills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.18% of the town’s residents.
-Important ancestries of people in Hope Mills include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Hope Mills include German, English, Irish, Italian, and Polish.

 The most common language spoken in Hope Mills is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.